sticky/unreal-vr-template/README.md

 We start off with a `By the book` data build because even our slim template needs to cook some assets on the first run.
 If you are not changing any meshes, materials or lighting and are just testing the packaging process, you can probably switch to `Do not cook` to save yourself some time.

-### From the Quick Launch Dropdown

-If you've followed the steps in [From the Project Launcher Window](#from-the-project-launcher-window), you should be able to select you device from the _Platforms > Quick Launch_ dropdown and package/run the app with the same settings.

-### From the Content/Device/SDK Management Dropdown

-You can generate and save an APK file on your machine by selecting _Platforms > Content/Device/SDK Management > Android > Package Project_.
-Configure the settings as described in [From the Project Launcher Window](#from-the-project-launcher-window).

-> Note: you will likely get an annoying popup when using this option that suggests "SDK Not Setup."
-As best we can tell, this is a bug in Unreal Engine for Mac because if you followed our [Setting Up Your Environment](#setting-up-your-environment) steps, the SDK is definitely setup.
-Hit "Continue" and proceed on your merry way.

-You will prompted to specify a directory for the packaged files to be save on you machine.
-After the process is complete, you can manually drag and drop the APK file into any Oculus Developer Hub to install on a selected device.

 ## Troubleshooting

 ### Gradle